 The life of Eleanor Roosevelt is one of a woman whose only purpose in life was to fight for the rights of the downtrodden.
 Though born in an affluent family she did not feel comfortable living a life of plenty while others were languishing in poverty and were uneducated.
 One of her greatest accomplishment is establishing a school for girls in lower New York where she used to teach history.
 This was one way of empowering the American child which has had a far-reaching effect in the lives of the Americans than she could have imagined.
 When her husband became the president of the United States of America she continued agitating for the rights of women.
 She used to offer exclusive interviews to women journalist as a way of empowering them.

 Black people rights

 Eleanor was very active in fighting for the rights of African–Americans.
-She participated in the activities of movements such as National Association for the Advancement of Colored People and National Council of Negro Women.
+She participated in the activities of movements such as the National Association for the Advancement of Colored People and the National Council of Negro Women.
 She was so active in agitating for the rights of blacks to the extent that when Marian Anderson was not allowed to perform at constitution hall she resigned from the Daughters of American Revolution